OpenMoonRay/openmoonray-docs/docs/moonray/maps/DebugMap.md

           | rgb = 3

-        <p>the type of primitive attribute to displayed when attribute 'map type' is set to 'primitive attribute'</p>
+        <p class=jekyll-theme-minimal scene-class-attr-comment">the type of primitive attribute to displayed when attribute 'map type' is set to 'primitive attribute'</p>

   </p>